JPLMLIA/Time-FED/mloc/forecasting/README.md

 Subexamples:

-* `python forecast.py r0 -i /path/to/input/data.csv -c 10 --no r0.Cn2.weather.historical`
+* `python forecast.py r0 -i /path/to/input/data.csv -c 10 -s r0.Cn2.weather.historical`
-* `python forecast.py r0 -i /path/to/input/data.csv -c 10 --no r0.Cn2.weather`
+* `python forecast.py r0 -i /path/to/input/data.csv -c 10 -s r0.Cn2.weather`
-* `python forecast.py r0 -i /path/to/input/data.csv -c 10 --no r0.weather.historical`
+* `python forecast.py r0 -i /path/to/input/data.csv -c 10 -s r0.weather.historical`
-* `python forecast.py r0 -i /path/to/input/data.csv -c 10 --no r0.weather`
+* `python forecast.py r0 -i /path/to/input/data.csv -c 10 -s r0.weather`

 NOTE: Models will not be invoked if the data is not viable for the models, ie. there is missing data that the stricter sets of models (`Cn2`, `historical` models) require.
 If this occurs, the script may not output any forecasts (as there are none).